Hunterdawn82/DAWNXSS/README.md

 # Dawnxss – XSS Automation Made Easy

 Dawnxss is designed to streamline your XSS testing process by tying together several proven tools.
-By integrating Waybackurls, GF, GF Patterns, Arjun, and Gau, this script helps automate vulnerability scans and enhances your security assessments.
+By integrating Waybackurls, GF, GF Patterns, Arjun, and Gau, this script helps automate parameter scans and enhances your security assessments.

 # Prerequisites